 - Enable Engineering View - Check this box if you want to use the engineering view on your external monitor attached to the ClearCaster appliance to monitor the broadcast.

 - Click Create Broadcast.

 Go live with your broadcast

 To publish a broadcast, find it in the list of broadcasts on the Broadcast page and click Go Live.

 Stop your broadcast

-To end a live broadcast, find it in the list of broadcasts on the Broadcasts page and click Stop Broadcast.
+To end a live broadcast, find it in the list of broadcasts on the Broadcast page and click Stop Broadcast.
 The broadcast will stop publishing to the destination, but it will remain visible on the Broadcast page for future use.